schauveau/wf-recorder/README.md

 Remark: that has nothing to do with your actual location.

+## Color accuracy test

+The shell script utils/test-color.sh can produce a single visual diagnostic of the color accuracy for a given configuration.

+Execute utils/test-color.sh using with a complete wl-recorder-x command as argument.
+The option `--test-colors` is automatically added to replace the screen input by a builtin color pattern.
+The first frame of the produced video vile is extracted and compared to the reference pattern using

 # TODO list, Future improvements

 ## Adjust the default filter according to the selected profile.